Areas of Service

 Drones

-The drone industry in India has brought with it a revolution for not only aerial transport and logistics, but also for allied industries such as agritech and other forms of commerce.
+The drone or unmanned aircraft system (UAS) industry in India has brought with it a revolution for not only aerial transport and logistics, but also for allied industries such as agritech and other forms of commerce.
 It has seen a tumultuous past with older laws being overly restrictive, however, since August 2021 the Drone Rules, 2021 have liberalized the sector considerably.
 The new law provides a solid bedrock for the growth of all industries seeking to adopt drone technology to increase efficiency and output from their businesses.
 They pave the way for BVLOS operations and carriage of payload, in addition to providing incentives for research and development as well as relaxations on entry of foreign players in the Indian market.

 While the new rules have opened up the drone sector entirely to both domestic and global players, the work is far from finished.
 With the increasing number of stakeholders in the sector, new regulatory and security concerns will also arise, which will need to be evaluated by the participants.
 Having witnessed their use for food and healthcare deliveries, in agriculture, trials for drone taxis are also underway.